 Mete v.
 Showtime Networks

-Successfully defended Showtime Networks against idea-submission lawsuit filed by woman who pitched idea for online reality program.
-Court sustained Showtime's demurrer to complaint without leave to amend, and entered judgment in favor of Showtime.
+Defended Showtime Networks against idea-submission lawsuit filed by woman who pitched idea for online reality program.
+Court sustained Showtime’s demurrer to complaint without leave to amend, and entered judgment in favor of Showtime.
 Plaintiff dismissed her appeal voluntarily.
 (Cal.
 Super.
-Ct., Cal Ct.
-App.
+Ct.
 2010)

 National Business Aviation Ass’n v.
 FAA

 Defeated on behalf of Pro Publica a reverse FOIA claim seeking to prevent the FAA from releasing information about private plane owners who have blocked public release of flight plans.
 686 F. Supp.
 2d 80 (D.D.C.
 2010)

 Defended newspaper client against claims for defamation, false light, breach of contract, fraud, and intentional infliction of emotional distress.
 Obtained settlement of less than one percent of the prayer for relief.
 (2010)